Efficiency in Lung Transplant Allocation Strategies: Introduction

 In contrast to the case of kidney and liver transplantation, living donor transplantation is extremely rare in lung transplantation: according to \citet{UNOS:2011tt}, 8,674 patients were in the waiting list from year 2009 to 2011, 5,172 received deceased donor transplant and only two received living donor transplant.
 Therefore our focus here is on deceased donor transplantation only.
 Statistics in \citet{UNOS:2011tt} also show that from 2009 to 2011 only 20 patients out of 5,192 refused the transplantation offer, indicating patient choice is practically negligible in modeling lung transplantation.
 Therefore, we ignore the possibility of organ refusal and focus on the policy maker's perspective in studying lung allocation.

 The policy maker uses allocation rules to determine which patient in the current waiting list is selected for transplantation when an organ is available.
 Allocation rules may make use of any information of the current state or history of the patients in the waiting list.
+There are ethical issues to be considered regarding fairness or equity. \cite{Zenios:2000dl} defined absolute equity with which the discrepancies in the outcome across patient groups would be eliminated and relative equity in which the first-come-first-transplanted policy was used as the golden standard. \cite{Su:2006uq} and \cite{Ata:2018jg} defined equity as equal chances of receiving an organ for all patient groups. \cite{Akan:2012cj} suggested to remove factors such as age, gender and race in making allocation decisions.

-There are ethical issues to be considered.
-Allocation rules that are not consistent over time or that are affected by factors other than waiting times and relevant health characteristics of patients might be viewed as inequitable.
+In our study, allocation rules that are not consistent over time or that are affected by factors other than waiting times and relevant health characteristics of patients are viewed as inequitable.
 Relevant health characteristics are those that predict outcomes by which allocation rules are compared, such as the current and future hazards for death and/or post-transplantation survival.
 Fair allocations should depend on waiting times and health characteristics of the patients in the waiting list at the time of organ arrivals and possible independent randomizations.
-An example of a fair allocation rule is the first-come-first-served rule.
 Allocation rules obtained by defining an index as a function of a patient's waiting time and relevant characteristics and allocating to the patient in the list with the highest index value (or randomly among patients tied for the highest value) are guaranteed to be fair.

 Some standards for comparing allocation rules that have been considered may be characterized in terms of expectations.
 Defining a standard in terms of an expectation, however, does not unambiguously define an optimization problem.
 Such a definition begs the question of which patients' expectations are to be maximized.
 Implicitly, such standards refer to the long-term averages of life quantities of patients in the waiting list as time goes to infinity.